Summary of No More Mr Nice Guy by Dr. Robert Glover

 Takeaway

-• Boys have grown up without a healthy male role model and have as a result adopted a feminized version of masculinity called the Nice Guy Syndrome.
+- The last generations of boys grew up without a healthy male model and adopted as a result a feminized version of masculinity, called the Nice Guy Syndrome.

-• Nice Guys force themselves to live according to a set of rules they have acquired in their childhood as a result of not getting their needs met.
+- Nice Guys force themselves to live according to a set of rules they learned in their childhood as a result of not getting their needs met.

 Table of Contents